 For instance, you can try it with cured meat.
 Italian specialties like Salami and Prosciutto or Spanish delicacies like Chorizo and Jamón Ibérico are great matches.
 That’s also true for snacks like almonds or nuts, and you can even try chips or crackers.

-It doesn’t need meat or rather unhealthy snacks, though.
+It does not need meat or rather unhealthy snacks, though.
 If you prefer a plate of raw vegetables like carrots, radishes, or celery with dips and sauces, go for it.
 The sparkling sweetness of the wine works with these kinds of snacks perfectly.
 The same goes for starters like salads and light main courses like chicken or seafood.

-Finding a main course that makes a good pairing isn’t hard either.
+Finding a main course that makes a good pairing is not hard either.
 Spicy food from the Chinese, Vietnamese, or Indonesian kitchen works perfectly.
 And so do the Cajun cuisine, southern barbeque, or Latin-American dishes.
 Basically, any meal with notes of garlic, chili, ginger, fennel, or similar spices is a great pairing for the sweet sparkler.

 If you want to enjoy the original Italian taste, make sure to look out for bottles that carry the name “Asti” (with or without “Spumante”) on their labels.
 As the name is protected by law, producers from other regions than Piedmont may not use it.
-Be aware that the sole term “Spumante” isn’t protected, so vintners from all over the world can use it.
+Be aware that the sole term “Spumante” is not protected, so vintners from all over the world can use it.

 Also, make sure not to confuse the sparkling and the semi-sparkling wines.
 Both are enjoyable, and I encourage you to try and compare them to understand their differences.
 But if you want the full sparkling experience, search for the Italian original.